Sinablank/Sinablank/README.md

 - 👋 Hi, I’m @Sinablank
 - 👀 I’m interested in Blockchain Development
 - 🌱 I’m currently learning Js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing currently
-- 📫 How to reach me ...
+- 📫 Reach me at Sinabdgh@gmail.com

 <!---
 Sinablank/Sinablank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.